Fregoli delusion: Abnormal P300

 Delusional misidentification syndrome is thought to occur due to a dissociation between identification and recognition processes.
 The integration of information for further processing is referred to as working memory (WM).
 The P300 (P stands for positive voltage potential and the 300 for the 300-millisecond poststimulus) is an index of WM and is used during a WM test in DMS patients.
 In comparison to normal patients, DMS patients generally exhibit an attenuated amplitude of P300 at many abductions.
 These patients also exhibit prolonged latencies of P300 at all abductions.
 These implications suggest that DMSs are accompanied by abnormal WM, specifically affecting the prefrontal cortex (both outside and inside).

 Past studies have shown correlations between DMS and damages to the right-hemispheric function, which has an array of functions (insight, 3D shapes, art awareness, imagination, left-hand control, music awareness, etc.).
 In recent years, the P300 auditory component, which forms in response to a detection task that occurs a short time after a stimulus, has acquired a great deal of recognition.
 The P300 component is an index of mental activity in that its amplitude increases highly with increased stimuli.
 This P300 component is correlated with updating the working memory to what is expected in the environment.
 Other findings enhance the belief that defects in the working memory are associated with DMS.
 Papageorgio et al.'s paper, psychological evidence for altered information processing in delusional misidentification syndromes, hypothesized that electrophysiological brain activity in the working memory and P300 component can help identify the mechanisms of DMS.
 Thus, they concentrated on P300 released during a working memory test in DMS patients.

 Papageorgio et al. also found that DMS patients had a lower P300 amplitude in the right hemisphere compared to the control group (non-DMS patients).
 From this result, the researchers implied that shorter P300 amplitudes are highly correlated with gray matter abnormalities; this finding is consistent with the DMS patients' characteristics and the presence of gray-matter deterioration.
 DMS patients were also found to have prolonged P300 lag, and their memory performance was lower than the control groups.
 The researchers were, thus, able to imply that DMS patients have trouble in focusing their resources to a stimulus; this was hypothesized to be caused by the neurodegeneration of the right hemisphere.
 Overall, other research studies have also provided evidence in the correlation of DMS and gray-matter degeneration of the right frontal region, which controls attentional resources.
 This research is important, because it can help determine the mechanisms of DMS, which can then help conjure a more effective target drug and/or treatment plan for those with DMS.

 Treatment

 Once it has been positively identified, pharmacotherapy follows.
 Antipsychotic drugs are the frontrunners in treatment for Fregoli and other DMSs.
 In addition to antipsychotics, anticonvulsants and antidepressants are also prescribed in some treatment courses.
-If a Fregoli patient has other psychological disorders, treatment often results in the use of trifluoperazine.